majze/PyScripts/README.md

 **A:** You can.
 But I make modifications to this script all the time to leave certain files or directory names alone, and having an exception list in the removeEmpties() function can help.

 ## moveFilesUpOneLevel.py
-This script moves all contents of subdirectories up to their parent directory. <br>
+This script moves all contents of subdirectories up to their parent directory.
+This script is nonrecursive, but can be modified to handle additional levels of directories.
+Be careful when moving all files and folders up if there are any files that share the same name. <br> <br>
 For example, ~/someDir/folder1 , ~/someDir/folder2 , ... , ~/someDir/folderN , and all of the contents of the sub directories brought up to ~/someDir/ <br>
-This script is nonrecursive, but can be modified to handle additional levels of directories.
-Be careful when moving all files and folders up if there are any files that share the same name.

 #### Starting file structure
 ![moveUp1] &nbsp; ![moveUp2]